Care Manager- RN

 - Collaborates effectively and fosters team approach with patient/family, the Primary Care Physician (PCP) and care team to develop short and long term health goals, along with a detailed Care Plan to achieve those goals.

-- Partners with PCPs electronically or by phone to ensure care adherence and integration of evidence-based clinical guidelines, preventive guidelines, protocols, and other metrics to develop patient-centered treatment plans; also initiates or adjusts therapies and promotes proven practice as directed by the practitioner and provides appropriate follow up and monitoring as needed.
+- Partners with PCPs to ensure care adherence and integration of evidence-based clinical guidelines, preventive guidelines, protocols, and other metrics to develop patient-centered treatment plans; also initiates or adjusts therapies and promotes proven practice as directed by the practitioner and provides appropriate follow up and monitoring as needed.

 - Triages patients to appropriate care service using risk and screening criteria and clinical aptitude.

 - Develops and implements self-management plan with patient which prevents exacerbation or intervenes early during acute increased severity of disease or its signs and symptoms.

 - Educates and documents patient care plan goals and measures which results in greater control of their health status, mutually agreed upon interventions and progress or barriers.

 - Makes referrals to community agencies and resources as appropriate.

 - Coordinates care efforts for a safe, effective, efficient and patient centered transition along the health continuum.